Capturing Bugs

 By default, Chrome extensions are disabled in Incognito windows.
 If you need to capture bugs or test in Incognito mode, you must explicitly enable Crosscheck for Incognito use.
 Once enabled, the extension works the same as in a regular browser window, including screenshots, screen recordings, instant replays, and developer context capture.

 Any in-progress session recordings or unsaved capture data stored in the page context will be lost when you close the Incognito window.
-Always finish and save your captures before closing the Incognito session.
+Always finish and save your checks before closing the Incognito session.

 How to Enable Crosscheck in Incognito Mode